novoda/novoda/style-guides/swift/README.markdown

 * Clarity at the point of use is your most important goal
 * Clarity is more important than brevity
 * Use terminology well.
-Take care to use terms in a way that don't surprise experts or confuse beginners - follow the [Principle of Least Astonishment (POLA)](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
-Use precedent for names where
+Take care to use terms in a way that don't surprise experts or confuse beginners - follow the [Principle of Least Astonishment (POLA)](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)
-* using precedent for names
+* Use precedent for names where it exists

 ###Identifiers